sk-ys/redmine_versioned_file_cf/README.md

 #### Notes
 - The migration task only targets custom fields whose format is the existing File custom field.
-- If the existing File custom field contains any non-text files or inconsistent attachments, the migration is aborted without applying changes.
+- If the existing File custom field has inconsistent attachments, the migration is aborted without making any changes.

 ### Convert Versioned file to File